 They underestimated the strength of women.
 They couldn’t discover the strength of a woman in endurance, accuracy and flexibility, which is at a far greater degree than that of men and is also required for survival.

 Society expects men and boys to lift heavy things in the community and within the household.
-For example, men are to carry the generator, carry bags of rice, push the car, plough the field etc. A man who appears weak is mocked in the society.
+For example, men are to carry the generator, carry bags of rice, push the car, plough the field etc. A man who appears weak is mocked in society.
 Also, the society expects women and girls to appear weak even when she’s stronger than a man.
-They will give her a bad name if she choose to express her strength.
+They will give her a bad name if she chooses to express her strength.
 They would say it is not lady-like to do anything that requires muscular power, like heavy lifting, building a house, driving a tractor etc.

 The true definition of ‘act like a lady’ means to be strong and express confidence.
 Being strong is sexy as hell, trust me.
 Women who are confident, strong and independent attract real men because that’s the new definition of sexy.